Ensembl/plant-scripts/phylogenomics/README.md

 ### ens_sequences.pl

-Produces a FASTA file with the longest cds/pep sequences of species in a clade in Ensembl Plants:
+Produces a FASTA file with the canonical cds/pep sequences of species in a clade in Ensembl Plants:
 ```
 perl ens_synthelogs.pl -c Brassicaceae -f Brassicaceae.fna